tayloradam1999/holbertonschool-files_manager/README.md

 * Your code should use the js extension
 * Your code will be verified against lint using ESLint

+### BUGS

+This project was created without the current latest stable versions of MongoDB and Redis, therefore because these technologies are outdated and unsupported, there are bugs throughout the program that may prevent you from keeping the Redis client open consistenly and testing the code locally.

 <!-- CONTACT -->